dpavon-g/ft_linear_regression/readme.md

 # ft_linear_regression

-Introduction to machine learning project provided by the Artificial Intelligence branch of the 42 Network.
+Introduction to machine learning project.

 ## Content table
 - [About the project](#about-the-project)